acoustic-content-samples/wchtools-cli/README.md

 Use -A (for all authoring artifacts supported by the --by-type-name option) to benefit from any improvements that may be made to this option in future releases (eg, additional authoring artifact types).
 Unlike other pull options -A means all artifact types that are currently supported by --by-type-name, when used with this option.

-If using this to move content between WCH tenants, you will need to pull and push categories and image profiles between those tenants first, using the existing pull -c -i options.
+If using this to move content between Acoustic Content tenants, you will need to pull and push categories and image profiles between those tenants first, using the existing pull -c -i options.

 The current --by-type-name option does not support pulling other content types and content and assets associated via "reference" elements, or other authoring artifacts.
 Specifying a content type that includes reference elements to other types and artifacts, which are not followed by the current version of this option, will result in a warning in verbose output and in the log, that not all artifacts associated with the type may be pulled during this operation.

 Specifying an artifact type that this option does not currently support, will result in an error.
 The --deletions option which relies on pulling "all" artifacts and comparing with what was in the local working directory prior to the pull, is not compatible with pulling by type (which relies on searching for content by the type and then walking the content looking for asset references) and will also result in an error, if specified with this option.

-Since this option works by finding the type by name, retrieving all content by that type and then walking the content to find asset and rendition references, it does not use the WCH "by-modified" APIs which the pull-modified operations rely on.
+Since this option works by finding the type by name, retrieving all content by that type and then walking the content to find asset and rendition references, it does not use the Acoustic Content "by-modified" APIs which the pull-modified operations rely on.
 This results in all artifacts that it finds directly associated with the type being pulled each time you run the command with this option, rather than only those that are created or modified since the last pull by type.
-If you then push all artifacts to a second WCH tenant where you had already pushed those same artifacts before, the revision values will be different than the prior push.
+If you then push all artifacts to a second Acoustic Content tenant where you had already pushed those same artifacts before, the revision values will be different than the prior push.
 In this case, you can use the -f (--force-override) option to push with an override of the revision check, if you encounter revision conflict errors and with to overwrite what was pushed before, in case the artifats had been updated.
-As always, it is not recommended to edit the same artifacts across multiple WCH tenancies and then attempt to migrate one to the other, as that may result in conflicts, or overwritten changes.
+As always, it is not recommended to edit the same artifacts across multiple Acoustic Content tenancies and then attempt to migrate one to the other, as that may result in conflicts, or overwritten changes.

 If you have more complex content types and references, or need to pull other authoring artifacts, then the existing pull all or pull all modified options may be more appropriate for your use cases.

 ### Comparing a source and target tenant, optionally generating an update and deletion manifest

-Some deployment scenarios involve a separate development WCH tenant from the staging and/or production tenant.
-In order to compare the WCH artifacts between your two tenants, wchtools provides a command that allows you to compare an export from your source tenant (eg, your source code repository representing the latest state of your tested development tenant) with either the live state of your staging/production tenant, or an export from your target tenant.
+Some deployment scenarios involve a separate development Acoustic Content tenant from the staging and/or production tenant.
+In order to compare the Acoustic Content artifacts between your two tenants, wchtools provides a command that allows you to compare an export from your source tenant (eg, your source code repository representing the latest state of your tested development tenant) with either the live state of your staging/production tenant, or an export from your target tenant.

 The compare command allows you to compare specified artifacts between two locations.
 The artifacts to compare can be located locally in a working directory or located in the Acoustic Content.